-Figures 23-26 compare the attainment rates of the appropriate Participating cohorts by school decile bands from 2012 to 2016.
+Figures 23-26 compare the attainment rates of the appropriate Participating cohorts by school decile bands from 2013 to 2017.

-From 2012 to 2016, there is an overall increase in attainment rates across the three NCEA levels for all three school decile bands.
 Attainment rates for UE shown in Figure 26 declined in 2014 from 2013 due to a policy change in UE requirements.
-The school decile band attainment rates for 2016 have increased from their 2014 percentages.
+The school decile band attainment rates for 2017 have increased from their 2014 percentages.